Online hate speech: YouTube

-YouTube, a subsidiary of the tech company Google, allows for easy content distribution and access for any content creator, which creates opportunity for the audience to access content that shifts right or left of the 'moderate' ideology common in mainstream media.
+YouTube, an online video platform and subsidiary of the tech company Google, allows for easy content distribution and access for any content creator, which creates opportunity for the audience to access content that shifts right or left of the moderate ideology common in mainstream media.
 YouTube provides incentives to popular content creators, prompting some creators to optimize the YouTuber experience and post shock-valued content that may promote extremist, hateful ideas.
 Content diversity and monetization on YouTube directs a broad audience to the potentially harmful content from extremists.
 YouTube allows creators to personally brand themselves, making it easy for young subscribers to form a parasocial relationship with them and act as "regular" customers.
 In 2019, YouTube demonetized political accounts, but radical content creators still have their channels and subscribers to keep them culturally relevant and financially afloat.

 YouTube has outlined a clear "Hate Speech Policy" amidst several other user policies on their website.
 The policy is worded as such: "We encourage free speech and try to defend your right to express unpopular points of view, but we don't permit hate speech.
 Hate speech refers to content that promotes violence against or has the primary purpose of inciting hatred against individuals or groups based on certain attributes, such as: race or ethnic origin, religion, disability, gender, age, veteran status, sexual orientation/gender identity".
 YouTube has built in a user reporting system in order to counteract the growing trend of hate speech.
 Among the most popular deterrents against hate speech, users are able to anonymously report another user for content they deem inappropriate.
 The content is then reviewed against YouTube policy and age restrictions, and either taken down or left alone.